cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 cfy profiles use <master IP>
 cfy cluster start (on the Manager that you want to set active) cfy profiles use <secondary IP>
-cfy cluster join --cluster-host-ip <new cfy manager IP> --cluster-node-name <some name> <master ip> (on a Manager that you want to add to the cluster)
+cfy cluster join --cluster-node-name <some name> <master ip> (on a Manager that you want to add to the cluster)
 {{< /gsHighlight >}}

-{{% gsNote title="Note" %}}
-The cluster nodes will try to contact the new node using the IP passed to them by the CLI.
-By default, this is the IP that is the CLI profile name.
-Often this is not desirable, because the CLI might be using an external IP, while it is preferred for the cluster to be using a private network.
-In that case, use the `--cluster-host-ip` parameter, which must be an IP that is visible by other Managers in the cluster.
-Hostnames are not supported in `--cluster-host-ip`.
-{{% /gsNote %}}

 #### Cluster node options